An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 EASE OF USE

-An open NOS based on Linux borrows technology from the server realm that promotes ease of use, including zero touch provisioning (ZTP) and automated licensing.
+A flexible NOS based on Linux borrows technology from the server realm that promotes ease of use, including zero touch provisioning (ZTP) and automated licensing.
 Once a switch is physically connected to the network, ZTP enables the automation of provisioning and configuration processes, typically using a Dynamic Host Control Protocol (DHCP) server.

 ZTP routines can also take advantage of open source Linux tools such as Puppet and Chef, which began life as tools to automate server configuration tasks.
 These tools have now been adapted to provision switch configurations by the Open Source community.
 So, just as racks of servers and VMs are added to a cluster using Puppet or Chef, network switches and routers can be configured in the cluster by the same tools.